AdobeDocs/commerce-frontend-core/src/pages/ui-components/concepts/linking.md

 These properties are processed by the `initLinks()` method of the [`uiElement` class](concepts/element.md) which is called at the moment of a component's instantiation.

-Linking properties are set in [UI components configuration files](configuration-flow.md): XML, JS or PHP.
+Linking properties are set in [UI components configuration files](configuration-flow.md): XML, JS, or PHP.

 ## `exports` property